lucasgerroir/maya_lego_generator/readme.md

-Python Maya lego peice generator
+Python Maya lego piece generator

 This Python script will produce various types of lego pieces.
 The pieces have accurate dimensions according to the official lego pieces.
 This script adds a